tege3000/tege3000/README.md

 ### Hello World, I'm [Tito](https://linkedin.com/in/tito-egeonu) 👋

-## I'm a Recent CS Grad, and an Aspiring Product Manager
+## I'm a Recent CS Grad, and an Aspiring Software Engineer

 ### Languages and Tools: